Most Delicious Dishes in Cyprus

 Stifado is another delicious Cypriot meat dish.
 To make this dish, beef is cooked with cinnamon sticks and cloves to give it a sweet taste.
 Also, Stifado takes several hours to make and is usually eaten with rice and oatmeal.

-Louvi is a stew that can be found in every Cypriot kitchen.
+Louvi is a stew food in Cyprus that can be found in every Cypriot kitchen.
 This healthy and simple dish is made from Black-eyed peas and comes with squash, oil, salt and lemon.
 These beans are low in fat and high in carbohydrates and protein.
 Also, due to its high resistance to heat, they can easily withstand the extreme heat of Cypriot summers.
 They often serve Louvi with tuna, cucumber and tomato.

-This heavy soup is another dish that vegetarians can try among the island’s many meat dishes.
+This heavy soup is another food in Cyprus that vegetarians can try among the island’s many meat dishes.
 Trahanas is made from dried and chopped wheat and sour goat’s milk and is an ideal winter food.
 It is common to add a little halloumi to the soup after it is ready.
 This makes the cheese softer and easier to chew.
 Those who are very fond of this food can buy it dry and take it with them and drink it whenever they like.
 If you are looking for a different souvenir, Trahanas is a good choice as well.

 Glyko tou Koutaliou

-Glyko tou koutalou is the name of this delicious food is “spoon sweets” and they got this name because of their size, which is the size of a teaspoon.
+Glyko tou koutalou is the name of this delicious food in Cyprus meaning “spoon sweets” and they got this name because of their size, which is the size of a teaspoon.
 These sweets can be made with any kind of fruits, vegetables or nuts.
 First you have to boil it and then add sugar to get a thick syrup for storing it.
 Locals prefer walnuts, watermelons and cherries and often enjoy it with a Cypriot coffee or a glass of water.